 Amanda is keen on all sports, having participated in netball, swimming and running for many years.
-She understands the importance of looking after yourself so as to can remain on the field.
+She understands the importance of looking after yourself to continue to persue sporting commitments.

 Amanda has a special interest in treating headaches, promoting the netball KNEE program and pilates.

 CLICK HERE to book a time with Amanda

 APAM (Musculoskeletal, Sports & Exercise Physiotherapist)

 Simon returned to Callahan Physiotherapy in January 2020 after spending the past 3 years on the Gold Coast where he gained extensive knowledge studying a master of Musculoskeletal and Sports Physiotherapy at Griffith University.
 He also gained valuable experience working at the Commonwealth Games, Pan Pacific Masters Games and was Head Physio for the Tweed Seagulls Rugby League team.

 Simon was born and raised in Sunraysia and grew up on a farm in the Millewa region.